 Repowering is what engine remanufacturers call it.
-Replacing an engine with a new, remanufactured engine or rebuilt engine can add years to a vehicle's life and save thousands of dollars over what it might cost to buy another vehicle.
+Replacing an engine with a new crate engine, a remanufactured engine or a good used engine can add years to a vehicle's life and save thousands of dollars over what it might cost to buy another car or truck.

 Replacing an engine is obviously a major repair that requires a sizable investment in a vehicle.
 For some older vehicles, the cost of replacing the engine may be more than the vehicle is worth.
 Yet many owners will have the engine replaced anyway because they do not want to trade vehicles or they owe too much on the vehicle to trade it.